qtc-de/remote-method-guesser/docs/rmg/actions.md

 remote object and returns an ordinary `UnicastRef` to the client.
 This reference is when used for the call.

-Whereas all other actions of *remote-method-guesser* perform activation implicitly, for the `enum` action, you need use the command line option `--activate` if you want to activate objects during ernumeration.
+Whereas all other actions of *remote-method-guesser* perform activation implicitly, for the `enum` action, you need use the command line option `--activate` if you want to activate objects during enumeration.
 When doing so, *remote-method-guesser* dispatches one additional call to the *Activator* for each `ActivatableRef` bound to the *RMI registry*.
-Information from the obtaied `UnicastRef` is then displayed as usual below the activation related information:
+Information from the obtained `UnicastRef` is then displayed as usual below the activation related information:

 ```console
 [qtc@devbox ~]$ rmg enum 172.17.0.2 1098 --activate